Boiler Service Cost

 The cost of servicing a boiler will depend on a number of factors; the type of boiler or rather the type of fuel that the boiler runs on such as gas, oil, electricity etc., the age and condition of the boiler and where you live in the UK.

 The boiler size will also impact the average boiler service cost, although this does not relate to the boiler's physical size but rather the kilowatt output.
-Different types of boiler will have different ranges of output, so again the type of fuel powering your boiler will be a significant factor.
+Different types of boilers will have different ranges of output, so again the type of fuel powering your boiler will be a significant factor.

 Boiler Service Prices